aerodynamica/KBOvisualization/README.md

   (http://aerodynamica.github.io/KBOvisualization/?sunburstfilter=96022)
 - "Landschapsverzorning" or gardening companies contain mainly male names and a lot of dutch names (even though construct is the most common name)
  (http://aerodynamica.github.io/KBOvisualization/?sunburstfilter=81300)
+- West-vlaanderen is the textile production corner of Belgium.
+It is an export product, which we can see in the term "Belgium" that is often placed in their company names.
+And because the company ages are in average older, we can spot older terms like "gebroeders" (http://aerodynamica.github.io/KBOvisualization/?sunburstfilter=13100)